DPDK/dpdk/doc/guides/cryptodevs/snow3g.rst

 Installation
 ------------

-To build DPDK with the KASUMI_PMD the user is required to download the export controlled ``libsso_snow3g`` library, by requesting it from `<https://networkbuilders.intel.com/network-technologies/dpdk>`_.
+To build DPDK with the SNOW3G_PMD the user is required to download the export controlled ``libsso_snow3g`` library, by requesting it from `<https://networkbuilders.intel.com/network-technologies/dpdk>`_.
 Once approval has been granted, the user needs to log in